ssvlabs/gitbook-docs/docs/based-applications/developers/based-application-depvelopment.md

 )
 ```
 - `metadataURI`: A JSON object containing additional details about your bApp, such as its name, description, logo, and website.
-4. **Update Configuration**: After registratering, the bApp configuration can be updated only by the `owner` account.
+4. **Update Configuration**: After registering, the bApp configuration can be updated only by the `owner` account.

 ## 2. Securing the bApp